TheRosettaFoundation/SOLAS-Match/README.md

 Technical Requirements
 ----------------------

-The Translation eXchange is written in PHP 5.3+ code and makes use of a MySQL 5+ database.
+SOLAS Match is written in PHP 5.3+ code and makes use of a MySQL 5+ database.

 ### System Requirements